 Summary

-Supervises and coordinates activities of workers engaged in operations of the facility and trains operation personnel in the use, safety procedures and operation of heavy equipment or waste processing.
-Directly reports to the Director, Operations.
+Supervise and coordinate activities of workers engaged in the operations of the facility and train operation personnel in the use, safety procedures and operation of heavy equipment and/or waste processing.
+Directly reports to the TSDF Operations Manager.
 While performing the duties of this job, the employee may receive occupational exposures to ionizing radiation that are As Low As is Reasonably Achievable (ALARA) and within regulatory limits.

 Essential Duties and Responsibilities include the following.
 Other duties may be assigned.